Guárico: Aguaro-Guariquito National Park

 It was created on March 7, 1974.
-It covers an area of 596,000 ha, making it the second largest national park in Venezuela.
-Its area is covered by savannahs and forests, rivers, lagoons and a rich flora of great color and beauty and a varied fauna.
+It covers an area of 569,000 ha, making it the fifth largest national park in Venezuela.
+Its area is covered by savannahs and forests, rivers, lagoons, and a rich flora of great color and beauty and a varied fauna.
 It is located in the south of Guárico State, between the municipalities of Sebastián Francisco de Miranda and Las Mercedes.

 Guatopo National Park

 It was created on March 31, 1958.
 It comprises the mountainous region of the Interior Range, between Santa Teresa del Tuy and Altagracia de Orituco.
 It has an extension of 92,640 ha.
 The vegetation is tropical rainforest and semi-wet formations.
 The fauna is wild and very rich in mammals.